dlu-ch/dlb/doc/usage.rst

 Setup a working tree
 ^^^^^^^^^^^^^^^^^^^^

-  - Place the entire :term:`working tree` on the same file system with a decently fine effective :term:`mtime` resolution (no courser than 100 ms).
+  - Place the entire :term:`working tree` on the same file system with a decently fine :term:`effective mtime resolution` (no courser than 100 ms).
 XFS or Ext4 are fine.
 Avoid FAT32. [#workingtreefs1]_

     Make sure the filesystem is mounted with "normal" (immediate) update of :term:`mtime` (e.g. without `lazytime` for Ext4). [#mountoption1]_